didsomeonecloneme/didsomeonecloneme.github.io/whyhow.md

 Take the following steps to activate this service:
 - Sign up by using the form on the homepage, fill in your website domain name and email address
 - Embed the generated link into your websites HTML source code (<a href="/installation">installation</a>)
 - Profit!
-Get notified once a clone is detected
+Get notified once a copy is detected

 # Video